 Step 8: Manufacture the Custom POP Display

 After the customer approves the final design and pricing, Wertheimer Box receives a purchase order from the customer to manufacture the display.
 Production lead time is usually between 10 days and 2 weeks.
+Allowing time for production and fulfillment is just one way you avoid difficulties with making your POP displays.

 At Wertheimer Box, our goal is to enable successful sales of our customers’ products.
 By designing custom point-of-purchase (POP) displays that give our customers value, marketability and product protection, we satisfy our customers and make them more profitable